-I, the undersigned, and legally representing name of the undertaking [NACE code]17 which is involved in the project number project acronym, declare that (please select the applicable option):

-□ the undertaking I represent and all other undertakings belonging to the same group as my institution (i.e. single undertaking18) have not received any contribution falling under the de minimis Regulation during the previous three fiscal years (this being the current fiscal year and the previous two fiscal years);

-OR

-□ the undertaking I represent and all other undertakings belonging to the same group as my institution (i.e. single undertaking) have received the following contribution(s) falling under the de minimis Regulation during the previous three fiscal years (i.e. the current fiscal year and the previous two fiscal years):
+l, t the undersigned, and legally representing name of the undertaking [NACE code] 17 which is involved in the pro oject project number project acronym, declare that (please select the applicable option): the undertaking I represent and all other undertakings belonging to the same group as my institution Ш the undertaking I represent and all other undertakings belonging to the same group as my institution (i.e. single undertaking 18) have not received any contribution falling under the de minimis Regulation during the previous three fiscal years (this being the current fiscal year and the previous two fiscal years); OR П the undertaking I represent and all other undertakings belonging to the same group as my institution (i.e. single undertaking) have received the following contribution(s) falling under the de minimis Regulation during the previous three fiscal years (i.e. the current fiscal year and the previous two fiscal years):